NamelessAshone/swipe-workspace/README.md

 This is a program that can use the touchpad to switch workspaces, base on libinput.

 The test environment below is Linux Mint 18.1 Cinnamon 64-bit, on my Lenovo Y510p laptop.
+Now it can be used on Ubuntu 16.04!

 ![](http://7tebhf.com1.z0.glb.clouddn.com/output1.gif)